Jürgen Moltmann: World War II

+I read Mark's Gospel as a whole and came to the story of the passion: when I heard Jesus' death cry, 'My God, my God, why have you forsaken me?'
+I felt growing within me the conviction: this is someone who understands you completely, who is with you in your cry to God and has felt the same forsakenness you are living in now.

 In July 1946, he was transferred for the last time to Norton Camp, a British prison located in the village of Cuckney near Nottingham, UK.
 The camp was operated by the YMCA and here Moltmann met many students of theology.
 At Norton Camp, he discovered Reinhold Niebuhr's The Nature and Destiny of Man.
 It was the first book of theology he had ever read, and Moltmann claimed it had a huge impact on his life.
 His experience as a POW gave him a great understanding of how suffering and hope reinforce each other, leaving a lasting impression on his theology.
 Moltmann later claimed, "I never decided for Christ, as is often demanded of us, but I am sure that, then and there, in the dark pit of my soul, he found me."

 After the war

 Moltmann returned home at 22 years of age to find his hometown of Hamburg (in fact, much of his country) in ruins from Allied bombing in World War II.
 In 1947, he and four others were invited to attend the first postwar Student Christian Movement in Swanwick, a conference center near Derby, England.
 The conference affected him deeply.
 Moltmann returned to Germany to study at the University of Göttingen, an institution whose professors were followers of Karl Barth and theologians who were engaged with the Confessing Church in Germany.
 He received his doctorate, supervised by Otto Weber, in 1952.
 From 1952 to 1957, Moltmann was the pastor in Bremen-Wasserhorst, and also pastor for students.
 In 1958 Moltmann became a theology teacher at the Kirchliche Hochschule Wuppertal that was operated by the Confessing Church and in 1963 he joined the theological faculty at the University of Bonn.
 He was appointed Professor of Systematic Theology at the University of Tübingen in 1967 and remained there until his retirement in 1994.
 From 1963 to 1983, Moltmann was a member of the Faith and Order Committee of the World Council of Churches.
 From 1983 to 1993, Moltmann was the Robert W. Woodruff Distinguished Visiting Professor of Systematic Theology at Candler School of Theology at Emory University in Atlanta, Georgia.
 He delivered the Gifford Lectures at the University of Edinburgh in 1984–1985.